pkuzzq/Sports-Economics-Project/README.md

 This project seeks to determine whether local Covid-19 activity, measured by the weekly total of new cases or deaths at a city, impacted attendance to professional sports matches (NBA & NHL).
 We specifically study the NBA and NHL since both sports are played in a closed stadium where risk of contracting Covid-19 is greatest.
 A linear regression model will be the paper's primary econometric technique.

 I completed a thesis on this topic already during my Senior year at Colgate University.
-A (slightly updated) copy of the thesis is hosted in the repository here.
-This projected was also presnented at the New York State Economics Association 2022 conference in the undergraduate research section and won first prize.
-A copy of the presentation slides can be found here.
+A (slightly updated) copy of the thesis can be found in the repository [here](https://github.com/Garcese/sports_econ_project/blob/main/thesis.pdf).
+This project was also presnented at the New York State Economics Association 2022 conference in the undergraduate research section, winning first prize.
+A copy of the presentation slides can be found [here](https://github.com/Garcese/sports_econ_project/blob/main/arcese_NYSEA22_presentation.pdf).

 With any questions, please reach out to GTArcese@gmail.com.